 Chinuk Pipa is similar in many respects to this broken letter script, though it also has some of its own strategies.
 It’s an alphabetic shorthand, so it writes just like we do in English with our ABCs spelling out the word though it breaks words down into their syllables.
 It’s based on the French Duployan shorthand and being that it was originally designed by a Frenchman to represent French sounds, it also lacked the ability to represent many of the sounds of Chinook Wawa – that is until Father Le Jeune came up with some inventive ways to show them.
 As an example, the letter ‘h’ is often added onto letters to show that they are ejectives like that ‘broken k’.
 Sometimes two letters are written together to show ejectives. “kr” is used to represent that further back in the mouth ejective sound.

 It is in these systems that you will find the vast majority of historic written Chinook Wawa.
 In fact, it’s really in Chinuk Pipa where you will find by far the most historical Chinook Wawa in complete sentences.
 This was the only writing system that really took off historically and was seriously adopted by a speaking community – mostly Indigenous people in the Interior of British Columbia and less so on the coast.

 Many are currently learning Chinuk Pipa both to connect with the most utilized historic writing system for this language and to unlock the huge amount of reading material available to those able to understand it.
-Chinuk Pipa but written out in the English alphabet also remains a somewhat common way to write, mostly due to the fact that there is just so much material written in Chinuk Pipa that you internalize its spelling easily.
+Chinuk Pipa spellings but written out in the English alphabet also remain a somewhat common way to write, mostly due to the fact that there is just so much material written in Chinuk Pipa that you internalize its spelling easily.
 There’s even memes in Chinuk Pipa: